-1) Will the proposal affect or be affected by surrounding working farm or forest land normal business operations, such as oversize equipment access, the application of pesticides, tilling, and harvesting?
-If so, how: [help] c.
-Describe any structures on the site. [help] d.
+operations, such as oversize equipment access, the application of pesticides, tilling, and harvesting?
+If so, how: [help] No. c.
+Describe any structures on the site. [help] The only proposed structures on the site are single family residences. d.
 Will any structures be demolished?
-If so, what? [help] e.
-What is the current zoning classification of the site? [help] f.
-What is the current comprehensive plan designation of the site? [help] g.
-If applicable, what is the current shoreline master program designation of the site? [help] h.
+If so, what? [help] No. e.
+What is the current zoning classification of the site? [help] Agricultural 20 f.
+What is the current comprehensive plan designation of the site? [help] Rural Working g.
+If applicable, what is the current shoreline master program designation of the site? [help] The northern border of the site, in the immediate vicinity of Manastash Creek, is designated as Rural Conservancy. h.
 Has any part of the site been classified as a critical area by the city or county?
-If so, specify. [help] i.
-Approximately how many people would reside or work in the completed project? [help] j.
-Approximately how many people would the completed project displace? [help] k.
-Proposed measures to avoid or reduce displacement impacts, if any: [help] L. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any: [help]
+If so, specify. [help] No. i.
+Approximately how many people would reside or work in the completed project? [help] Approximately 50 people will live at the completed project site. j.
+Approximately how many people would the completed project displace? [help] None. k.
+Proposed measures to avoid or reduce displacement impacts, if any: [help] N/A L. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any: [help] None .

 m.
-Proposed measures to reduce or control impacts to agricultural and forest lands of long-term commercial significance, if any: [help] 9.
-Housing [help] a.
+Proposed measures to reduce or control impacts to agricultural and forest lands of long-term commercial significance, if any: [help] None.

+9. Housing [help]

+a.
 Approximately how many units would be provided, if any?
+Indicate whether high, middle, or low-income housing. [help]

+The proposed project will construct 13 middle to high income houses.

-Indicate whether high, mid- dle, or low-income housing. [help] b.
-Approximately how many units, if any, would be eliminated?
-Indicate whether high, middle, or low-income housing. [help] c.
-Proposed measures to reduce or control housing impacts, if any: [help] 10.
-Aesthetics [help] a.
-What is the tallest height of any proposed structure(s), not including antennas; what is the principal exterior building material(s) proposed? [help] b.
-What views in the immediate vicinity would be altered or obstructed? [help] c.
-Proposed measures to reduce or control aesthetic impacts, if any: [help] 11.
-Light and Glare [help] a.
+- Approximately how many units, if any, would be eliminated?
+Indicate whether high, middle, or low-income housing. [help] None. - Proposed measures to reduce or control housing impacts, if any: [help] None.

+10. Aesthetics [help]

+- a.
+What is the tallest height of any proposed structure(s), not including antennas; what is the principal exterior building material(s) proposed? [help] Approximately 30 feet. - b.
+What views in the immediate vicinity would be altered or obstructed? [help] None. - Proposed measures to reduce or control aesthetic impacts, if any: [help] None.

+11. Light and Glare [help]

+a.
 What type of light or glare will the proposal produce?
-What time of day would it mainly occur? [help] b.
-Could light or glare from the finished project be a safety hazard or interfere with views? [help] c.
-What existing off-site sources of light or glare may affect your proposal? [help] d.
-Proposed measures to reduce or control light and glare impacts, if any: [help] 12.
-Recreation [help] a.
-What designated and informal recreational opportunities are in the immediate vicinity? [help]
+What time of day would it mainly occur? [help]

+All light generated from the project site will be typical to construction and/or the long term uses of a residential development.

 - b.
+Could light or glare from the finished project be a safety hazard or interfere with views? [help] No. - What existing off-site sources of light or glare may affect your proposal? [help] None. - d.
+Proposed measures to reduce or control light and glare impacts, if any: [help] None.

+12. Recreation [help]

+a.
+What designated and informal recreational opportunities are in the immediate vicinity? [help] None.

+- b.
 Would the proposed project displace any existing recreational uses?
-If so, describe. [help] - c.
-Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any: [help]
+If so, describe. [help] - Proposed measures to reduce or control impacts on recreation, including recreation opportunities to be provided by the project or applicant, if any: [help]